 We are passionate about our business and our focus is to provide you with a freshly cooked meal with an outstanding service, in a casual, fresh, and pleasant environment just like at home.
 "Mi casa es tu casa!"

-You are our guest and you are very important to us, we would like to make sure that you have a great dinning experience, so, if while you are here you notice that we are not meeting our goal, please let us know, we will be glad to address your concerns.
+You are more than our guest and you are very important to us, we would like to ensure that you have a great dinning experience, so, if while you are here you notice that we are not meeting our goal, please let us know, we will be glad to address your concerns.

 The Seattle Times Review